What Are Some Grounds For Lawsuit Against Your Employer?

 Federal antidiscrimination laws tend to apply to midsize to larger employers.
 Under these laws, damages are capped based on employer size.
 In most situations, local and state laws provide greater relief.
 However, there are nuances of case law that may make it more advantageous for our lawyers to aggressively pursue damages on your behalf under one of the federal antidiscrimination laws.
-These include:

 - Americans with Disabilities Act (ADEA)

 - Age Discrimination in Employment Act (ADEA)

 - Title VII of the Civil Rights Act of 1964